Automatically generate patient-friendly radiology reports within your existing patient portal.

 He is currently an Assistant Professor of Cardiothoracic Radiology at the Mallinckrodt Institute of Radiology, Washington University School of Medicine in Saint Louis.

-As Chief Financial Officer and Chairman of Scanslated, Yianni Lagos manages financial strategy and complex agreements between universities and private entities.
+As Chief Financial Officer and Chairman of Scanslated, Yianni Lagos manages financial strategy and complex agreements with universities and private entities.

 Mr. Lagos, a CFA Charterholder, earned his J.D., Magna Cum Laude, and his M.B.A. from Ohio State University.
 He earned his B.A., Magna Cum Laude, from Vanderbilt University.